-A. Up to twelve (12) weeks of leave per calendar year:
+14.7.a Up to twelve (12) weeks of leave per calendar year:

-- i.
-For the birth or adoption of a child or placement of a foster child; - ii.
-To care for an immediate family member with a serious health condition.
-For the purposes of this subsection, the definition of "immediate family" will be found in Article 13.6, Sick Leave; - iii.
-When the employee is unable to work due to a serious health condition; - iv.
-For any qualifying exigency when a spouse, son, daughter or parent is on active duty or called to active duty status as a member of the National Guard or Reserves in support of a contingency operation. - B. Up to twenty-six (26) weeks of military caregiver leave in a single twelve (12) month period: - i.
-To care for a spouse, son, daughter, parent or nearest blood relative who is a military service member with a serious illness or injury sustained in the line of duty.
+- For the birth or adoption of a child or placement of a foster child; - To care for an immediate family member with a serious health condition.
+For the purposes of this subsection, the definition of "immediate family" will be found in Article 13.5.
+Sick Leave: - When the employee is unable to work due to a serious health condition; - For any qualifying exigency when a spouse, son, daughter or parent is on active duty or called to active duty status as a member of the National Guard or Reserves in support of a contingency operation. - 14.7.b Up to twenty-six (26) weeks of military caregiver leave in a single twelve (12) month period: - To care for a spouse, son, daughter, parent or nearest blood relative who is a military service member with a serious illness or injury sustained in the line of duty.
 Leave used to care for an injured or ill military service member, when combined with other FMLA-qualifying reasons, may not exceed a total of twenty-six (26) weeks in a single twelve (12) month period.